Ramaria botrytis: Habitat and distribution

-An ectomycorrhizal species, Ramaria botrytis forms mutualistic associations with broadleaf trees, particularly beech.
+An ectomycorrhizal species, R. botrytis forms mutualistic associations with broadleaf trees, particularly beech.
 In a study to determine the effectiveness of several edible ectomycorrhizal fungi in promoting growth and nutrient accumulation of large-fruited red mahogany (Eucalyptus pellita), R. botrytis was the best at improving root colonization and macronutrient uptake.
 Records of associations with conifers probably represent similar species.
 Fruit bodies grow on the ground singly, scattered, or in small groups among leaves in woods.
 They can also grow in fairy rings.
 Ramaria botrytis is a "snowbank fungus", meaning it commonly fruits near the edges of melting snowbanks in the spring.
 In Korea, it is prevalent at sites that also produce the choice edible species Tricholoma matsutake.

 Ramaria botrytis is found in Africa (Tunisia), Australia, Chile, Asia (including the eastern Himalayas of India, Nepal, Japan, Korea, Pakistan, China, the Far East of Russia, and Turkey) and Europe (including the Netherlands, France, Portugal, Italy, Bulgaria, and Spain).
-It is also present in Mexico and in Guatemala.
-Widely distributed in North America, it is most common in the southeast and along the Pacific Coast.
-The variety R. botrytis var. aurantiiramosa, limited in distribution to Lewis County, Washington, associates with Douglas fir (Pseudotsuga menziesii) and western hemlock (Tsuga heterophylla).
+It is widely distributed in North America (October–January on the West Coast and July–September elsewhere), where it is most common in the southeast and along the Pacific Coast but also appears in Mexico and Guatemala.
+The variety R. botrytis var. aurantiiramosa, limited in distribution to Lewis County, Washington, associates with Douglas-fir (Pseudotsuga menziesii) and western hemlock (Tsuga heterophylla).
 Variety compactospora is known from Sardinia, Italy, where it has been found growing in sandy soil in forests comprising strawberry tree (Arbutus unedo), tree heath (Erica arborea), and holm oak (Quercus ilex).